Chad & Jeremy: 1980s reunion

 After the split, Clyde returned to England and took up acting as a full-time vocation.
 He enjoyed great success and made several returns to New York in Broadway theater productions.
 In 1970, he began a well-received starring role in Conduct Unbecoming at the Ethel Barrymore Theater.
 Stuart remained in the US with plans to continue in the music industry in background roles such as arrangement and production.
-His first job was music director for the Smothers Brothers' television show and he later served as a staff producer for A&M Records.
-The pair met again in 1977 to record a few demos but the collaboration was brief and no recordings were released.
+His first job was as music director for the Smothers Brothers' television show.
+He later served as a staff producer for A&M Records.
+The pair met again in 1977 to record a few demos, but the collaboration was brief, and no recordings were released.

 In 1982, Chad & Jeremy reunited to record the album Chad Stuart & Jeremy Clyde, which was released the following year on the MCA-distributed label Rocshire Records.
-Plans for a second album in 1984 were advancing when the label suddenly went bankrupt.
+This album was released in 1983.
+A music video was filmed for the single "Bite The Bullet".
+Plans for a second album in 1984 were advancing when the label suddenly went bankrupt due to legal issues surrounding the label's owners.
 The pair starred in the West End production of Pump Boys and Dinettes from 1984 to 1985.

 Returning to the US in 1986 for a British Invasion reunion tour, Chad & Jeremy played 33 cities in six weeks alongside Freddie and the Dreamers, Gerry and the Pacemakers, the Searchers and the Mindbenders.
 In his review of the show at New York City's Felt Forum, music journalist Jeff Tamarkin wrote: "The evening's unquestionable highlight was the set from Chad (Stuart) & Jeremy (Clyde), which featured such soft, folky hits as 'A Summer Song' and 'Yesterday's Gone', and even a few obscurities from their later career.
 The duo's harmonies were sweet, their young band tight, and their lack of tacky cover songs refreshing."

 In 1987, Chad & Jeremy performed a two-week residency at Harrah's in Lake Tahoe, Nevada, before parting again.